Feuz edges rival Paris to win classic Lauberhorn downhill

-Feuz finished 0.29 seconds ahead of Italy’s Paris down a shorter 2.95-kilometer (1 4/5-mile) course that started lower down the mountain due to overnight snowfall.
+Feuz finished 0.29 seconds ahead of Italy’s Paris down a shorter 2.95-kilometer (1 4/5-mile) course that started lower down the mountain due to overnight snowfall, the first in several weeks at Wengen.

 Thomas Dressen of Germany was third, 0.31 behind Feuz.
 That completed a podium of the only winners of the five World Cup downhills so far this season.